dtonon/sms2nostr/README.md

 Post only.
 Receiving is technically possible but that would require a curated inbound filter to be manageable via SMS and could be quite expensive when operator debit the SMSs.

+## Live beta sms2nostr instance 🔥

+You can try sms2nostr live using the official beta instance!
+First of all [read the usage manual carefully](#usage), then interact with the number [+12066470704](tel:+12066470704) (United States).

+**Please note**:

+1) Rember that every instance operator can see the nsec, so don't login with your main keypair on a public instance like this one, use a test account (or setup your own server!);
+2) Check with you network operator if it applies charges to send SMS to this specific destination;
+3) The SOS mode is disabled to avoid misuses;

+For any question or bug report feel free to ping me on Nostr (npub in the [profile](https://github.com/dtonon)) with a private message.

 ## Privacy & Security

 The system tries to be more privacy oriented and secure as possibile: the sender's phone number, nsec and pin are never saved to DB or logged (with the exception of debug mode that save the LOGIN operations and output some logs).